socrata/datasync/guides/setup-standard-job.md

   - Header naming

-   Header rows should contain the API field names of each column.
-Please note these may differ from the column names shown in your browser.
-To get the list of API field names for a dataset, click the 'Get Column IDs' button after entering the Dataset ID.
-You may also view the API field names from your browser, by hovering over the information icon on any column.
+   Header rows should contain the [API field names]({{ site.root }}/resources/faq-common-problems#how-do-i-find-the-api-field-names-for-my-columns.html) of each column.
+Please note these may differ from the display names shown in your browser.

   - Column order